 If a student withdraws from a didactic course, the student must also withdraw from the co-requisite clinical course.
-Since the student must retake both courses, this will only count as one (1) withdrawal with regard to the College of Nursing Withdrawal Policy.
-If a student is unsuccessful in the ABSN Teachout or withdraws from a didactic or co-requisite clinical course, he/she will be unable to graduate from this track and will need to speak to the Undergraduate Vice-Chair in Roanoke to discuss options for moving to the prelicensure traditional pathway.
+Since the student must retake both courses, this willonly count as one (1) withdrawal with regard to the School of Nursing Withdrawal Policy.